 For the filling:

-To make the crust, mix flour and salt.
-Then mix the oil and milk.
-Pour oil and milk into flour and stir until combined into a dough.
+To make the crust, mix together the flour and salt.
+Stir together the oil and milk then pour into the flour and stir until combined into a dough.
 Can add more milk if dry.

 - Roll out one ball between 2 sheets of wax paper, and line a pie pan with crust.
 Roll out the other ball and set aside.